-One of the most important duties for these professionals is ensuring that production meets output and quality goals, while remaining within budget limitations.
-Production managers may oversee one or more areas or an entire plant, depending on the employer and size of the operation.
+Another most important duty of Industrial and Production Manager is to ensure that the production meets output and quality goals, while remaining within budget limitations.
+Production managers may oversee one or more areas of an entire plant, depending on the employer and size of the operation.

 Role of Industrial Production Managers